 Heligan offers over 200 acres for exploration, for the wildlife enthusiast, plant lover, and garden admirer.
 The gardens were rediscovered before the beginning of the century, and they have been transformed into one of the most loved gardens of Cornwall, romantic, beautiful, relaxing and mysterious the garden.

-The gardens has many areas to explore, from the Victorian Productive Garden which is a walled garden where they use traditional methods to provide the Heligan Kitchen with fresh produce throughout the year, The Jungle a subtropical utopia which takes you on a journey through bamboo, under mighty tree ferns and giant rhubarbs, passing a tranquil pond that takes you to the infamous rope bridge, and finally, the Pleasure Grounds contain an elaborate selection of plants which are connected by unusual structures and surprising features, all joined together by stone pathways that lead you round this magnificent collection.
+The gardens have many areas to explore, from the Victorian Productive Garden which is a walled garden where they use traditional methods to provide the Heligan Kitchen with fresh produce throughout the year, The Jungle a subtropical utopia which takes you on a journey through bamboo, under mighty tree ferns and giant rhubarbs, passing a tranquil pond that takes you to the infamous rope bridge, and finally, the Pleasure Grounds contain an elaborate selection of plants which are connected by unusual structures and surprising features, all joined together by stone pathways that lead you to round this magnificent collection.

 Glendurgan Maze // Pic by @creeksidecottages